 TILE CLEANING - MEXICAN TILE RENEWED WE CLEAN - STAIN- SEAL TO LIKE NEW APPEARANCE

-Efflorescence is a White Deposit Caused by Water Intrusion Under Tile Installed & Sealed on the Exterior, Power Washing Is the Best Solution.
-The white spots you see on the Mexican tile in the before photo above is called Efflorescence which is caused by water getting under the Mex tile via a flood or constant water intrusion.
+Efflorescence is a White Powdery Deposit Caused by Water Intrusion Under Tile Installed & Sealed on the Exterior.
+The white spots you see on the Mexican tile in the before photo above is called Efflorescence which is caused by water getting under the Mexica/Saltillo porous tile via a flood or constant water intrusion, like nearby sprinklers at a patio.

 The source of the water must be diverted or shut down.
 Efflorescence is a white deposit (usually calcium carbonate) that develops on the surface of grout and/or tiles as they dry out.
 It happens when soluble, naturally occurring mineral salts contained in Portland cement, or materials used in conjunction with it, rise to the surface.